-Living just outside of Milan, Italy, I got the the passion for music listening as a legacy from my father and my grandfather.
+Living in Glasgow, Scotland but born and raised near Milan, Italy, I got the passion for music listening as a legacy from my father and my grandfather.

-I am currently studying Computer Science at Università degli Studi di Milano.
-I also happen to have reported on technology for major Italian publications since 2011.
+I have reported on technology for major Italian publications since 2011.

 This site only uses anonymized data about navigation to keep track of visits.
 By clicking "Accept" you agree with this. more information

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.